sot26/sot26/README.md

 👋 Hi, I’m Omotosho oluwatobi Samuel

 - 👀 I’m interested in fullstack development
-- 🌱 I’m currently a frontend development
+- 🌱 I’m currently a frontend developer
 - 💞️ I’m looking for internship role
 - 📫 How to reach me ... https://www.linkedin.com/in/oluwatobi-omotosho-854804145/